camillelamy/explainers/coop_reporting.md

 - that a cross-origin iframe tried to open a popup to the parent document having enabled COOP reporting
 - that the iframe was embedded in a "*same-origin*" COOP document to the iframe having enabled COOP reporting

-### Redirects

-If a redirect response specifies a *reporting endpoint* in its Cross-Origin-Opener-Policy or Cross-Origin-Opener-Policy-Report-Only header and its COOP *value* or *report only value* would cause a browsing context group switch, we should also send a violation report to its endpoint (with the redirect response's URL).

 ### Report-only mode

 These reports can also be sent in report-only mode.
 In that case, we need to compute that a browsing context group switch would have happened if we had enforced the *report only value* of COOP.
-To do that when navigating to a page with report only COOP, we check if:
+To do that when navigating to a response with report only COOP, we check if:
-- the previous document COOP and the navigation report only COOP require a browsing context group switch
+- the previous document COOP/last response's COOP and the response's report only COOP require a browsing context group switch
-- the previous document report only COOP and the navigation report only COOP require a browsing context group switch
+- the previous document/last response report only COOP's and the response's report only COOP require a browsing context group switch

-If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to a navigation to the page with COOP reporting*.
+If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to a navigation to a response with COOP reporting*.

 > This allows a website to set the same report only COOP on all its pages and not get a violation report when navigating from one to another.

-Similarly, when navigating away from a page with report only COOP, we check if:
+Similarly, when navigating away from a response with report only COOP, we check if:
-- the current document report only COOP and the navigation COOP require a browsing context group switch
+- the current document/last response's report only COOP and the response's COOP require a browsing context group switch
-- the current document report only COOP and the navigation report only COOP require a browsing context group switch
+- the current document/last response's report only COOP and the response's report only COOP require a browsing context group switch

-If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to navigating away from the page with COOP reporting*.
+If both checks require a browsing context group switch, we send a violation report for *browsing context group switch due to navigating away from a response with COOP reporting*.

 ## Report blocked accesses to other windows